speters9/BeamerBot/README.md

 - Review and Edit:
   - The generated .tex file can be reviewed and edited in Overleaf or any LaTeX editor.

-## Contributing
-- If you have suggestions for improving this project or find any bugs, please submit an issue or pull request on GitHub.

 ## License
 - This project is licensed under the MIT License.
 See the LICENSE file for details.